-CALCULATORS
+CALCULATORS:

 Only non-programmable calculators will be allowed into the exams.
-If you are unsure, please ask your professor.
+If you are unsure, please ask your professor to check your calculator.

-Electronic devices of any kind (including cell phones, smart watches and calculators) are NOT permitted at exams.
+Electronic devices of any kind (including cell phones and smart watches) are NOT permitted at exams.

 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
-Exams will not be returned to students but may be reviewed by contacting your Instructor.
+Mid-Term exam is scheduled for Saturday, March 7 9:00-12:00 pm (3 hours).
+The final exam will be scheduled during the exam period.
+Exams will not be returned to students but may be reviewed in the instructor's office/zoom.